SeungHuLee/UniRx/README.md

     void Start()
     {
         // share canExecute status.
-        // when clicked button1, button1 and button2 was disabled for 3 seconds.
+        // when button1 is clicked, both button1 and button2 will be disabled for 3 seconds.

         var sharedCanExecute = new ReactiveProperty<bool>();